 Next step is to move over to Marketing Cloud.
 If you just have one business unit then it will be easy, you just have to do this once.
 But if you are using multiple business units and what to grab data from all of them you will need to set up an installed package and a connector for each of your business units.

 Within Marketing Cloud in the top right corner hover over your name and select ‘Administration’.

 Now navigate to the ‘Account’ tab and choose ‘Installed Packages’.

 It’s now time to create a new installed package so click ‘New’, give it a name and click ‘Save’.

 Your installed package has now been created but we are not done.
 We need to add a component to the package.
 So with that click on ‘Add Component’, choose the ‘API Integration’ option and click ‘Next’.The next step is to grant access for the connector to different parts of Marketing Cloud.
-In this scenario we only really need the Data Extensions, so make sure you check the boxes for read and write – even though the connector won’t actually change the data extensions.
+In this scenario we only really need the List and Subscribers and Data Extensions, so make sure you check the boxes for read and write – even though the connector won’t actually change the data extensions.
 Hit ‘Save’ when the correct settings have been made.

 You will now see the different keys for this component which you need when setting up the Marketing Cloud connector in Einstein Analytics (yes, I’ve removed my keys in the screenshot).
 But note these details down, you will need them later.

 Okay, so there are two more things you would need to check before setting up the connector in Einstein Analytics.
 Firstly, you need to make sure that the user you will be using for the connector has ‘API user’ marked on their profile.
 Back in the ‘Account’ tab click on ‘Users’.

 Find the user you want to leverage for the connection and click on it.
 Make sure that ‘API User’ is defined as ‘Yes’ like the image below.